 Without the bravery of women like Josephine, the future might not look so peaceful.

-Today, we celebrate Josephine and all the powerful women from across the globe who are tirelessly working towards ending wars and building peace, one person at a time.
+Today and every day, we celebrate Josephine and all the powerful women from across the globe who are working tirelessly to stop wars and building peace, one person at a time.

 All photos: Greg Funnell

 On International Women’s Day, we spoke to the coordinator of one of our local peacebuilding partners, Rasha Ahmed from Collaborative for Peace in Sudan (CfPS), about why women’s participation in peacebuilding is important, and what International Women’s Day means to her.
 Read more »

 Today, Peace Direct is delighted to announce a £250,000 award from the players of People's Postcode Lottery to support our work building peace in war zones.
 Read more »